 Students for whom DARS reports are not available should be in touch with their Student Services advisor and, in some cases, with their faculty or program advisor.
 When planning their registration for their last semester on campus, these students should contact the Degree Audit and Diploma Services Office at 608-262-3782 and request a degree summary (also referred to as a “degree audit”).
 A degree summary is a manually produced degree audit.
 Students should check their degree summary immediately upon receipt and contact their Student Services advisor if it indicates any unexpected graduation deficiencies.

 Students will sometimes find that their DARS report or degree summary will indicate a requirement not fulfilled even though their advisor has agreed that the requirement has been met.
 This means that either a DARS exception or an academic action has not been taken to reflect the completed requirement.
 Since many exceptions and actions are taken during a student’s last semester on campus, it would not be unusual for students to find requirements indicated as unmet on their DARS report or degree summary.
 In these cases, contact your EAS advisor immediately (by email is fine) and ask about the status of the requirement exception or action.

 Graduating with Honors and Graduating with Distinction

-School of Education undergraduates are recognized as Graduating with Honors and are invited to wear an honors stole at graduation if they have indicated they expect to graduate at the conclusion of the current semester, have earned at least 60 credits in residence at UW–Madison, and have earned a cumulative GPA that places them in the top 20% of students expecting to graduate in the School of Education.
-Credits in progress in the current semester count towards the 60 credit requirement.
+School of Education undergraduates are recognized as Graduating with Honors and are invited to wear an honors stole at graduation if they have indicated they expect to graduate at the conclusion of the current semester, have earned or will earn at least 60 credits in residence at UW–Madison, and have a current cumulative GPA that places them in the top 20% of students expecting to graduate in the School of Education.